This is the Bookmark card we are going to make, and I think it looks rather special.

 This will protect the bookmark on the finished card.

 Acetate comes in different thicknesses so make sure you choose the thicker one for strength.
-I got mine from Crafters Companion
+It is called Construction Acetate and I got mine from

 On the inside, cover the acetate with another panel to hide where the tape shows.

 Hiding the ugly workings of the card will give a neat, professional finish to your bookmark card.

 I have added silver border and corner peel offs to the acetate, and on the bookmark to finish them off.

 I wanted to make this a feminine bookmark card, and so I prettied it up with some Handmade Paper Flowers

 (Well fancy that!!!)

 I used two flower punches of different sizes and punched out several shapes from the left over pieces of the papers.